hofmannedv/cheatsheets/README.md

 These cheatsheets are published under [Creative Commons CC-BY-SA 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

+## A Note On Preview Of The Cheatsheets

+I observed that Mozilla Firefox struggles to display the stored PDF cheatsheets directly on the Github page.
+This includes the version 115 that is delivered with Debian GNU/Linux 12.
+As workarounds, either download the PDF file, or use a different webbrowser like Chromium to display it.

 ## Printed Versions

 These cheatsheets are available as printed versions, too, and include additional